 Agile Domain Search is a domain name generator and domain name availability lookup tool.
 The search terms are combined with a list of 5000 popular prefixes and suffixes and each combination is checked for availability as .com domain.
 Those that are not taken will be displayed as available domains.

 Launchaco is extremely streamlined and all their functions and tools exist on a single page.
-You enter your business name idea and the options for different kinds of domain names ranging from startup, business, fun and tech, all they way through to education, amongst other categories, will appear.
+You enter your business name idea and the options for different kinds of domain names ranging from startup, business, fun, and tech, all the way through to education, amongst other categories, will appear.
 You can also see if the social media handles are available and the logo font typography options.

 Industry Specific Advice for Business Names

 The one common thread that runs through all industries when it comes to branding and coming up with the perfect business name is that the connotations that form a strong first impression are really important.
 If the name of your brand evokes a certain image in your audience’s mind and that image happens to align with your brand ethos, your marketing efforts will succeed at a greater scale than if there were no connection.